 Even before the war in Yemen broke out in 2015, it was already one of the poorest and most vulnerable countries in the Arab world.
-Today, years of protracted violence has had devastating consequences for Yemen’s civilians, and the country finds itself in a relentless protection and humanitarian crisis.
+Today, years of protracted violence has had devastating consequences for Yemen’s civilians, and the country finds itself in a relentless and protracted humanitarian crisis.

 Without a lasting peace in sight, Yemen continues to be torn apart by conflict, economic decline, the collapse of public services, disease outbreaks, loss of livelihoods and food insecurity.